 And now to a hot solar power energy shower and a good lunch.
 One of my passions, as a sun worshiper, is to get maximum from Mr Golden Sun and that includes heated water and electrical energy for my computer and lights, and even the oven and dishwasher.

-Sunday lunch is a glorious affair, usually with a roast chicken, salads and homemade icecream with fresh mulberries or whatever's in season; all South Africans barbecue regularly, except the vegans, of course, and we are not the exception.
+Sunday lunch is a glorious affair, usually with a roast chicken, salads and homemade ice-cream with fresh mulberries or whatever is in season; most South Africans barbecue regularly, except the vegans, of course, and we are not the exception.
 It is a very real part of what is potting in the garden.

-So, now the lettuce and radish have been cleaned and washed.
-We carve out the pepperdew pips, they get you coming and going!, and I've added other green salads; what my grandchildren call "Ba's weeds."
+So now the lettuce and radish have been cleaned and washed.
+We carve out the peppadew pips, they get you coming and going, and I've added other green salads; what my grandchildren call "Ba's weeds."
 Parsley, mint, and rocket.
-If we're having guests I'll turn the parsley and mint into one of my favourite side dishes, Tabbouleh bulgar wheat but today it's just the salads and a slice of thick homemade bread.
+If we are having guests I will turn the parsley and mint into one of my favourite side dishes, tabbouleh bulgar wheat, but today it is just the salads and a slice of thick homemade bread.

 Here you can see on my plate:

-For the time being my gliding is on the back burner... yes, I'm missing it!
+For the time being my flying is on the back burner; yes, I am missing it.
 But until the garden layout is complete and in some sort of order other hobbies have had to take a backseat.

-What's potting in your garden?
+What is potting in your garden?
 Get a few seeds in this weekend.

 This large pin oak came down in an autumn gale.
 Preparing the timber for the hearth was made a lot simpler with a simple piece of homemade firewood processing equipment.